elsewhencode/react-redux-saucepan/README.md

 ## Api
 ![Project guidelines](/docs/images/api.png)

 React Redux Saucepan uses [Github rest api](https://developer.github.com/v3/) to represent some sample data.
 You can find the requests done by [axios](https://github.com/axios/axios) in `./src/shared/api/index.js`.
-Api calls are made in both client and server side (to include the data in serverside rendered markup).
+Api calls are made in both client and server side (to include the data in server-side rendered markup).

 ## License